taurusilver7/instagram-2.0/README.md

 - Once the redirect url and session to log the user in are created, modify the header, miniprofile to take the user data accordingly.
 The header carry signIn and signOut functions from next-auth.
 - The minprofile hardcoded data needs to be replaced with the user data, but the login state session only provided a limited data about the user (email, image, name).

 - Tap into the callback option in the [...nextauth] to rewrite and update the user data before and after the session.
+The new session user-data contains the uid, image and username from google.
+- A conditional render is added to the miniprofile to exist only when a session remains in the application.

 # Next.js + Tailwind CSS Example.